Nicklaspoke/designV2/REVISION.md

 V2.0.2 (2018-11-22)
 ---------------------

-* Footer and header styled and looks better.
+* Footer and header styled and looks better
-* Added clearfix for headerpart.
+* Added clearfix for headerpart